commandblock2/coffee-mod-hsds/README.md

 - Consuming coffee gives a potion effect (Coffee Buzz) which
   1. ✓ exempts you from phantoms
   2. ✓ prevents night skipping when trying to sleep
-  3. may cause sudden death when certain amount of time has passed
+  3. (WIP) may cause sudden death when certain amount of time has passed
   4. prevents villagers from sleeping and reproducing

 - Feeding cat with cocoa bean may produce `Kopi Luwak Bean (Cat Shit Coffee Bean)`(with boosted effect)